bilizm/GeoFS-MCDU/README.md

 ### F-PLN Page

-1. **Flight waypoint display**:After you import routes into GeoFS FlightPlan, this page will display all the routes you imported.
+1. **Flight waypoint display**:After you import routes into GeoFS FlightPlan, this page will display all the routes you imported.And there are a maximum of 5 waypoints on a page, and you can switch between them by clicking the ↑ and ↓ keys.

 **You must enter the FROM/TO part in the INIT page and import the route in GeoFS FlightPlan to see all the waypoints!**